SF-WDI-LABS/tunely-angular/docs/angular/sprint1.md

 ```html
 <html lang="en" data-ng-app="tunely">
 ```
--create a controller. dot chain a controller after your app definition
+-Create a controller to control the albums index page.
+The syntax is below - just dot chain a controller after your app definition
 ```js
 angular
   .module('tunely', [])
   .controller('AlbumsIndexController', AlbumsIndexController);
 ```
--create the controller function with some initialized data
+-Create the controller function with some initialized data
 ```js
 function AlbumsIndexController () {
   var vm = this;